 1. Stimulate the hair follicles.
 I wrote about a very simple tip here using a cotton bud, it does work, though I have been doing it for years.
 My eyebrows are so fair they’ve would’ve thinned into oblivion if I hadn’t taken action, but they are now a very natural shape and thickness.

 2. Use Boots No 7 Fanomenal Lash Serum on your brows.
 It appears to be the cheapest of the current eyelash growth serums and it certainly does the job.
 The theory behind this product is that it can help speed up the sluggish hair growth cycle.
 The only problem with this (or similar products), is that when you stop using it, growth slows right down again and your lashes and eyebrows will revert back to how they were before.

 3. Trim rogue eyebrows hairs, don’t pluck.
 Eyebrow hairs can grow really long and (eew!) sometimes white, but don’t pluck any of those long tough wiry hairs, cut them.

-Just remember to use a nail scissors.
-Do not use a pair of huge kitchen scissors because, even though you don’t mean to and you’re being oh so careful, you will, I repeat YOU WILL, cut too much off your eyebrow and you’ll end up looking like you’ve just been initiated into a street gang – voice of experience here.
+Just remember to use nail scissors.
+Do not use a pair of huge kitchen scissors because, even though you don’t mean to and you’re being oh so careful, you will, I repeat YOU WILL, cut too much off your eyebrow and you’ll end up looking like you’ve just been initiated into a street gang – the voice of experience here.